 The program of the new group is ambitious, and entitled New Ways in Search of Dark Energy.
 In it, Ippocratis Saltas wants, among other things, to formulate novel tests of extreme precision to test the law of gravity, using as a laboratory our Sun as well as the recently discovered gravitational waves.
 He further aims to study the fundamental character of the mysterious dark energy in the Universe and to theoretically describe its quantum origin.

 Lumina Quaeruntur helping scientists to reach to ERC

 The Lumina Quaeruntur premium, awarded by the Academy of Sciences, aims at early middle-aged researchers.
 “I believe that the scholarship will help them get on with international grants,” says Eva Zažímalová, the president of the Academy of Sciences.
 Besides the implementation of their projects, the laureates undertake to submit grant applications to the European Research Council (ERC) or to its equivalent, within the period of five years from the start of their project.
 The ERC project belongs to one of the most prestigious grants in Europe.

-Ippocratis Saltas studied physics at the Aristotle University in Thessaloniki and the University of Sussex, where he completed his doctoral studies, specializing in theoretical particle physics.
-In 2017 he joined the newly created the Central European Institute for Cosmology and Fundamental Physics (CEICO) operated by the Institute of Physics of the Czech Academy of Sciences.
-The CEICO’s research programme is unique in its focus in the central European context as it ranges from the string theory, cosmology and the study of gravitation to instrumental research.
+Since 2017, Ippocratis Saltas has been operating in the newly established Center for Cosmology and Fundamental Physics (CEICO) , which falls under the Institute of Physics of the ASCR.
+CEICO is unique in its focus in the context of Central Europe, as its research ranges from string theory through cosmology and the study of gravity to instrumental research.